-Page 9 Management of the administration of medicines and personal care, linked to IHPs special educational needs?
+Page 9 Management of the administration of medicines and personal care, linked to IHPs educational needs

-Page 9 How do we ensure student voice is listened to?
+Page 9 How we ensure student voice is listened to

-Page 10 How are school's resources allocated and matched to student's
+Page 10 How school resources are allocated and matched to student special

 Page 10 Working with parents and carers.
 How does St Alban's explain my child's needs and progress to me and evaluate the effectiveness of provision?